CageEye/archive-sealab-international-website/src/pages/products/subsea-light-quintus.md

   - alt: Quintus LED seen from below
     img: >-
       /img/SEALAB_P02-002.1_Quintus_V1.1_2020-Jun-04_06-12-42AM-000_CustomizedView3339076685.png
-heading: Quintus LED - Your high quality underwater light
+heading: Quintus LED - Your high quality subsea light
 shortDescription: >-
-  Quintus LED is a powerful work light that is suitable for a wide range of underwater services.
+  Quintus LED is a powerful subsea light that is suitable for a wide range of subsea services.
 A robust construction with an effective design guarantees a long lifetime with minimal maintenance.
 The light has a maximum light output of 40,000 lumens and a lifetime of more than 50,000 hours, which is about 5 years of continuous use.
 highlightSpecifications:
   - description: Max Light Output
     heading: '40,000 Lumens'